-The Centers for Disease Control went so far as labeling it an emerging public health threat.
+The U.S. Centers for Disease Control and Prevention (CDC) went so far as to label it an emerging public health threat.
 The FDA Commissioner went further, stating, “We must ask ourselves whether the use of kratom—for recreation, pain or other reasons—could expand the opioid epidemic.”

 The bottom line is that there are a lot of unknowns surrounding kratom.
 What are its effects on the brain and body?
 What are you actually taking when you buy kratom at a supplement store?
 Those questions can only be answered with time and research that doesn’t yet exist for kratom.